 With genuine metal from 1800s and 1900s locomotives constructing the outer dial, put the Gauge Master on your wrist and bring the locomotive with you wherever you may roam.
 You'll feel the steam, hear the whistle and swear that "all aboard" is about to ring throughout the station.
-The inner dial is inspired by a manometer gauge of the "Octopod", a massive German engine that takes the lead at the VVT train museum -- Vapeur Val-de-Travers -- of St-Sulpice Switzerland.
+The inner dial is inspired by a manometer gauge from locomotives of the VVT train museum -- Vapeur Val-de-Travers -- of St-Sulpice Switzerland.
 As the museum's official timepiece, every aspect of the Gauge Master speaks to a component of trains or train lore.
-The German heritage of the Octopod -- a 150 ton beauty that took 15 years for the tireless volunteers of the VVT museum to restore -- keeps the Pramzius connection to the Baltic along with a custom bund strap from Sweden.
+The dial and case being directly inspired from equipment of trains that once roamed the Baltic region as well as Swiss engines.
+This and the Swedish leather straps tie the Gauge Master back to the Baltic heritage of Pramzius.

 The Gauge Master brings together an eclectic mix of timekeeping elements to create a watch that looks like nothing else out there.
 While inspired by the manometer gauge, the elements of the watch go far beyond a simple repeat of the gauge's appearance.
 Another signature element of the Gauge Master is the askew dial.
 This configuration, seen in other train watches (we didn't invent this wheel) is designed for engineers who use levers and pulleys rather than a steering wheel.
 This allows them to quickly glance at the time without having to move their wrist and risk inadvertently moving a lever in the process.
 The exterior screws on the case are reminiscent of the mounting screws of gauges in the locomotive's engine compartment.
 The sub-second hand is directly inspired by the valve control wheels also found in the engine compartments.